VictorTagayun/NUCLEO-G474RE_DAC-DMA_ADC_DAC-OUT/G474RE_TIM6-DAC-DMA_HRTIM-trig-ADC-IT-DMA-DAC-DMA_HAL/readme.md

 ### GPIO

-* GPIOC8 is used for troubleshooting
+* GPIOC11 is used for troubleshooting
+* GPIOA5 is used for LED/Troubleshooting

 ### TIM6 as 2MHz